hphelion/documentation/migration-overview-reference.md

 Before you begin transitioning to a 13.5 instance, there are a few preliminary tasks you must complete.

-### Understand what's new for HP Cloud version 13.5 ### {#VersionDiffs}
+### Understand what's new for HP Cloud Compute version 13.5 ### {#VersionDiffs}
-HP Cloud version 13.5 is based on the latest version of OpenStack (Havana), which expands functionality and enhances the current capabilities of the existing services.
+HP Cloud Compute version 13.5 is based on the latest version of OpenStack (Havana), which expands functionality and enhances the current capabilities of the existing services.
 The sections below give a brief overview of what's new for version 13.5.

 #### Region-wide resources #### {#RegionWideResources}